jsalignon/cactus/docs/1_Intro/tutorial.md

 After this step, we can look at the results from the preprocessing and quality control analyses to ensure all samples are of good enough quality.
 This can be assessed for both ATAC-Seq and mRNA-Seq samples by looking at the MultiQC report files, present in the folder `results/tutorial/Figures_Merged/1_Preprocessing`.
 Many additional quality control figures are available for ATAC-Seq in the same folder, including reads and peaks coverage, reads insert size, PCA and correlation matrix.

 The saturation curve analysis helps to determine if one should resequence or not.
 This can be assessed by looking at the shape of the curve.
-For instance, if the curve is still steeply increasing, then it might be needed to sequence the samples further.
+For instance, if the curve is still steeply increasing, then it would likely be useful to sequence the samples further.
 Here is the saturation curve for an hmg-4 RNAi sample:

 <img src="/docs/examples/png/hmg4_3__saturation_curve.png" width="300" />

 Since this a test datasets with few randomly sampled reads, We can see that the saturation curve is still steeply increasing (even though we notice a strange break in the curve).
 Since a clear plateau has not been reached, this figure indicates that sequencing deeper could be helpful to identify more ATAC-Seq peaks.
 This is expected as this test datasets contains few randomly sampled reads.

-Looking at the ATAC-Seq volcano plot for the hgm-4 vs stp-16 comparison, we can notice large peaks for spt-16 and hmg-4:
+Looking at the ATAC-Seq volcano plot for the hgm-4 vs stp-16 comparison, we can notice highly significant peaks nearby the spt-16 and hmg-4 genes:

 <img src="/docs/examples/png/hmg4_vs_spt16__ATAC_volcano__no_rtr.png" width="300" />